saurabh5788/covid19-data-app/README.md

 - Implementation of User Roles
 - Token Expiration handling
 - Google Signup/Signin
+- CI/CD Pipeline using Travis
+- Implementation of Spring Batch for purpose of scheduling all update messages accumulated in 1 day at once.

 ## Running Application on local Machine
 1. Make sure you have [Java 8](https://www.java.com/download/) and GIT